kg4ydw/noacli/Readme.md

 not very convenient for every day use.

 This is a hybrid shell, with both cli and graphical features.
-It is not a full turing complete parsed language, but it fully supports using one underneath if you want that.
-It doesn't even think about being a full gui shell with integrated window manager either, it expects you to have one, although it can help find or close lost windows.
+It is not a full Turing complete parsed language, but it fully supports using one underneath if you want that.
+It doesn't even think about being a full GUI shell with integrated window manager either, it expects you to have one, although it can help find or close lost windows.